Best US market phones of 2023 - buyer’s guide

 • No telephoto camera

-The Zenfone 10 continues in the footsteps of the 8 and the 9 and brings heaps of performance into an easily pocketable package.
+The Zenfone 10 ended up without a true successor but it remains on sale here or there and it still brings heaps of performance into an easily pocketable package.
 Its small size doesn't get in the way of achieving excellent battery life, the Snapdragon chip isn't all too bothered by the compact body, and there was room for the usual headphone jack, but also for the addition of wireless charging.

-All that is great, but there's just not a whole lot of new stuff about the Zenfone 10, and some of the new stuff rubs us the wrong way.
-We're not entirely sure that the gaming-only 144Hz refresh rate on the display counts, and we most definitely aren't thrilled about AF being gone from the ultrawide and the selfie camera.
+While all that is great, it's just that we're not entirely sure that the gaming-only 144Hz refresh rate on the display counts, and we most definitely aren't thrilled about AF being gone from the ultrawide and the selfie camera, compared to the previous generation.
 The continued absence of a telephoto isn't helping the Zenfone's case either.

 Still, getting this Zenfone 10 is not a bad idea at all.
 It remains part of a relatively short list of phones catering to customers prioritizing compactness over everything else.
 And it does deliver flagship specs and promising performance across the board.